The Russian Revolution in February 1917

 2. The wave of revolutions in Europe from 1917 to 1921

-and strikes in Western Europe: in Italy in 1920 they were accompanied by factory
+—the rise in the cost of living favors the development of unions and strikes in Western Europe: in Italy in 1920 they were accompanied by a factory with factory occupations in the Milan region

 3. The failures of the revolution

-– the governments of Western Europe put an end to the strikes
+—the governments of Western Europe put an end to the strikes

-– in Hungary Bela Kun is defeated by famine, the disaffection of the peasants
+—In Hungary Bela Kun is defeated by famine, the disaffection of the peasants and the intervention of Romanian troops.
+Another authoritarian regime is established.

-the Berlin insurrection: “Bloody Week” from January 6 to 13, 1919.
+—In Germany the government makes an agreement with the army and crushes the Berlin insurrection: “Bloody Week” from January 6 to 13, 1919.

-– Lenin learns from these failures: he becomes more radical and imposes strict
+—Lenin learns from these failures: he becomes more radical and imposes strict strict conditions for joining the Comintern

 → I.C.
 Truman Doctrine versus Jdanov Doctrine

 → I.B.
-From the Yalta conference to the Nuremberg trials
+From the Yalta Conference to the Nuremberg trials